phip1611/noto-sans-mono-bitmap-rs/README.md

 - LATIN EXTENDED-A

 This means unicode symbols from `0 ..
-0x17f`, hence letters and and symbols from a QWERTZ/QWERTY keyboard plus symbols such as Ö, Ä, and Ü. Control characters are not included.
+0x17f`, hence letters and symbols from a QWERTZ/QWERTY keyboard plus symbols such as Ö, Ä, and Ü. Control characters are not included.

 # Quick Demo